 A few clinical trials have demonstrated that St. John's Wort can effectively reduce the symptoms of mild depression.
-The effects of the supplement were observed to be greater than that of a placebo, but not by a wide margin.
+The supplement effects were observed to be greater than that of a placebo but not by a wide margin.

-Modern anti-depressant medication has been known to bring with it a few side-effects, one of which is a reduction in your sex drive.
+Modern anti-depressant medication has been known to bring with it a few side effects, one of which is a reduction in your sex drive.
 It has been suggested that you will not experience this problem when using St. John's Wort to treat symptoms of depression.
-This has different implications for different people.
+This can have various implications for different people.
 If you are concerned about a lower libido, you might appreciate using this instead of prescription medications.
-Lowered sex drive, or a complete lack thereof, can have a negative effect on the health of a relationship or marriage, as well.
+Lowered sex drive, or a complete lack thereof, can have a negative effect on the health of a relationship or marriage as well.

 St. John's Wort: The (Potentially) Bad

-In healthy amounts, it is usually a good thing to be skeptical.
-There is still a lot of mystery surrounding this method of treatment to manage depression, and it is good to keep that fact in the front of your mind.
+It is natural to be skeptical of the substances you’re putting into your body.
+There is still a lot of mystery surrounding St. John's Wort to manage depression, and it may be useful to keep that fact in the front of your mind.

 While some clinical trials have been conducted on St. John's Wort, there have not been nearly enough of them for the medical community to reach a solid consensus.
-As mentioned before, the Food and Drug Administration does not consider this a form of medication, and as such, they have not allocated as many resources into researching it that they have with clinical anti-depressants.
+As mentioned before, the Food and Drug Administration does not consider this a form of medication.
+They have not allocated as many resources to researching it as they have to clinical anti-depressants.

-The purported lack of side effects can seem like a positive, but it might not be that simple.
+The purported lack of side effects can seem positive, but it might not be that simple.
 Our bodies exist in a constant struggle to maintain homeostasis or balance.
-The reason medications have side effects is because the substances you ingest shift your body's resources from one place to another in favor of "fixing" what is "broken."
-It is possible that St. John's Wort helps depression by supplying your body with something it is lacking.
+The reason medications have side effects is that the substances you ingest shift your body's resources from one place to another in favor of "fixing" what is "broken."
+St. John's Wort may help depression by supplying your body with something it is lacking.
 Should that not be the case, however, a lack of side effects might suggest that the substance is nothing more than a placebo.
-If no substantial change occurs in your body as a result of the supplement, is there any reason to assume that it is having an effect?
+If no substantial change occurs in your body due to the supplement, is there any reason to assume it affects you?

 Furthermore, the lack of clinical trials means we cannot be completely certain of how it reacts with other medications.
-If you take it while you are receiving treatment for other conditions, such as cancer, there is no telling how the different treatment programs will be affected.
+If you take it while receiving treatment for other conditions, such as cancer, there is no telling how the different treatment programs can be affected.
 This adds an element of risk that may not be tolerable for everyone, depending on your aversion to risk.

 St. John's Wort: The Ugly

-If for some reason you are taking the supplement along with anti-depressants, the consequences can be catastrophic.
-The combination of the substances in your body can cause your brain's serotonin levels to rise to potentially fatal levels.
-That being said, if you are going to treat your depression, you are much better off choosing one option or the other rather than both.
-Doing them simultaneously will not increase your recovery time or amplify any positive effects that you might experience.
+If for some reason you are taking the supplement along with anti-depressants, the consequences can be severe.
+Combining these substances in your body can cause your brain's serotonin levels to rise to potentially fatal levels.
+That being said, if you are going to treat your depression, you may want to pick one option or the other rather than both.
+You can discuss this further with your doctor.
+Taking them simultaneously will not increase your recovery time or amplify any positive effects that you might experience.

-While the side effects are reported to be fewer than those of anti-depressants, this is not the case for everyone.
+While the side effects are reported to be fewer than anti-depressants, this is not the case for everyone.
 Some people report bouts of insomnia, nausea, and skin irritation.
 Everyone's body chemistry is different.
-Thus there is variance in the ways people react to treatment.
+Thus, there is variance in the ways people react to treatment.
 This is, of course, also true of anti-depressant medications.
-If you are choosing this alternative option as a means of sidestepping the side-effects of anti-depressants, it is important to remember that you are not automatically in the clear.
+If you are choosing this alternative option as a means of sidestepping the side effects of anti-depressants, it can be important to remember that you are not automatically in the clear.

 Some people who have taken the supplement have reported experiencing withdrawal symptoms once they stop.
 These can range from mild nausea to debilitating anxiety.
 As with any other form of pharmaceutical treatment, it is advisable to wean off the supplement gradually rather than quit cold turkey.

-The most important thing to note is that this has never been asserted as a method for treating severe depression.
-In any of the clinical trials conducted, the effects have only been shown to assist those with mild symptoms.
-If your condition is life-threatening, it is imperative that you consult a mental health professional rather than trying to take the matter into your own hands.
-The difference can truly be life and death.
+Perhaps the most important thing to note is that St. John’s Wort has never been asserted as a method for treating severe depression.
+In many clinical trials conducted, the effects have only been shown to assist those with mild symptoms.
+If your condition is life-threatening, it’s vital to consult a mental health professional rather than trying to take the matter into your own hands.

 What Should I Do?